Are you planning to buy a memory card for your camera? If you don’t know how to select the right memory card, I will help you to select one.

-This can be similar memory slots, which supports same type of memory cards or it can be different memory slots.
+This can be similar memory slots, which support the same type of memory cards or they can be different memory slots.

 So, you need to check your camera specification or the instruction manual to see the type of memory card supported by the camera.

 Now you know the memory card type required for your camera.
 So, let us see the next important parameter, which is the memory card size or capacity.

 I recommend you to go through the user manual of your digital camera thoroughly to know the maximum memory size supported by the camera.

 All cameras come with a maximum memory limit.
 If you use a card above this limit then it may not work.
 So, always double-check it.

 Once you know this limiting value, you can decide the maximum memory card size.

 Now, you should decide how many pictures you want to capture in the same memory card.
 Let us say that you want to capture 500 images on a memory card.

 Now, you should see the camera user manual to see the file size of an image.
 File size depends on the file format you have chosen for capturing.
 If you have selected RAW file format then it will occupy more space when compared to JPEG.